MaksimIM/JaynesProbabilityTheory/chapter4.md

 Alternatively, for those who don't like linear algebra computational proof is as follows:

+A (non-zero) 2 by 2 matrix has rank one when its determinant is zero.
+Writing this out in our case we get:

 $$[h_1 a_1 b_1+h_2 a_2 b_2][h_1 (1-a_1)(1-b_1)+h_2 (1-a_2) (1-b_2)]$$